 How to Become a Delivery Truck Driver

 An employer usually looks for a driver to have a high school diploma or the equivalent and a clean driving record.
-O*NET OnLine reports that about 75% of the delivery drivers surveyed held a high school diploma and a little over 20% did not earn a high school diploma yet.
-Since you would be carrying light loads, a regular drivers license is enough to get you started.
-If you end up needing to carry heavier loads that exceed 26,000 Gross Vehicle Weight (GVW), you would become a heavy truck driver and would need to attain your Commercial Driver’s License (CDL).
+Though many held a high school diploma, some did not earn a high school diploma yet.
+Also, since you would be carrying light loads, a regular drivers license is enough to get you started.
+However, if you carry heavy loads, you may need to become a heavy truck driver and earn your Commercial Driver’s License (CDL).

 You can entire this career with no experience and training on-the-job generally takes one month or less.
 Being a good navigator on the road is also helpful.
 Some employers like to see work experience but that may not have to be driving-related.
 They may want to ensure you are dependable, timely, professional, and a good communicator.
 Employment experience that can illustrate these soft skills or references that can speak to them can help you gain a job.